saisreen/Traditional-Rule-Based-Chatbot/README.md

 ## Author

-Student Name: Sai Sree
+Sai Sree

 ---

 ## License

-This project was created for educational purposes as part of a university course assignment.
+This project was created by Sai Sree